 I keep reaching for this Tranquility Balancing Mist from Saje Wellness lately.
-I put out a good spritz, inhale deep, and my furrowed brows go right back into the relaxed position ;)
+I put out a good spritz and inhale deep.

 An Ayurvedic Guide to Stress Management.
 “If like increases like, opposites balance, and the stress response is unequivocally reducing, lightening, and catabolic in nature, then the antidote to excess stress is to offer our systems an abundance of the entire group of building, nourishing qualities—through our diets, our lifestyle, our practices, our relationships—basically, anywhere that we can get them.”